-Whether you are an attorney, an activist, or simply a concerned person who believes that police and prison personnel should be held to the same legal standards they are sworn to enforce, you will find a wealth of information on police misconduct, police brutality, and how to hold law enforcement accountable, in the following pages:
+Whether you are an attorney, an activist, or simply a concerned person who believes that law enforcement and detention facility personnel should be held to the same legal standards they are sworn to enforce, you will find a wealth of information on law enforcement misconduct, police brutality, and how to hold law enforcement accountable, in the following pages:

-The NPAP Amicus Bank contains ‘friend of the court’ briefs written by NPAP member attorneys.
+The NPAP Amicus Bank contains "friend of the court" briefs written by NPAP member attorneys.
 The amicus briefs reflect NPAP’s views on particular legal issues and are intended to provide expertise to assist the court in deciding the legal questions before it.
-In his dissent in the Florence decision, Supreme Court Justice Stephen Breyer cited to NPAP’s amicus brief submitted in this strip search case.

 This page is organized by topic and provides you with a host of information on policy and legal issues in the context of policing and criminal justice, such as Racial Profiling, Civilian Review, Police Torture, and much more.